 These fees may also cover a commission for real estate agents for placing the residents on the property.

 The fees vary depending on the property management company you choose but can range from one month’s rent to a flat charge.
 Some companies may give you options based on different pricing packages.
 That’s what we do here at gkhouses.

 Our least expensive package, which we call our Silver Plan, has a leasing fee of one month’s rent and our most expensive package, the Platinum Plan, doesn’t have a leasing fee.
 The actual fee may vary based on what your property manager of choice is offering.

-When you think about it, these fees are insignificant compared to the potential risk of losing income from the property by having no tenants for months while you try to advertise and screen tenants yourself.
+When you think about it, these fees are insignificant compared to the potential risk of losing income from the property by having no residents for months while you try to advertise and screen residents yourself.

 The management fee is the primary fee that covers regular daily management of the property.

-This fee can cover many services for your tenant and property:
+This fee can cover many services for your resident and property:

 This management fee can vary from the type of services that are provided by your property management company.
 It is important to choose the payment condition that will work best for you.

 In the past, it has been charged within 8-12% of your monthly collected rent or in some other cases; it can be in the form of a monthly flat fee.
 Rates of those charges vary by location and Chattanooga Property Manager.